wjsutton/wjsutton.github.io/content/project_walkthroughs/1_parkrun_report_walkthrough.md

 The upload process is relatively painless thanks to the "googlesheets" package in R. A walkthrough is available on Github here: [https://github.com/jennybc/googlesheets](https://github.com/jennybc/googlesheets)

-In brief for this project we'll need to create and save a token that will allow us to send files to Google Sheets without the need to manually log in or autheniticate:
+In brief for this project we'll need to create and save a token that will allow us to send files to Google Sheets without the need to manually log in or authenticate:
 ```r
 library(googlesheets)
 token <- gs_auth(cache = FALSE)